Feb. 25, 2021Print | PDF

 Launched in 2017, Laurier's UXD program equips students with skills in design thinking, interaction design, information architecture, project management and entrepreneurship.
 UXD students also work directly with local companies and community organizations to create design solutions for their content, products and service needs.

 “We’ve been building on the core practices that we’ve been learning since first year.
-I feel confident, much more than I had been when I started this job placement.”
+I feel confident, much more than I had been when I started this work term.”

 Prior to the pandemic, Brantwood had hired students studying to become developmental support workers and personal support workers, but Stiller’s placement was the first opportunity for the organization to work with a university student on a technology-based project at the heart of its strategic goals.